-- Staff congratulate children; - Staff give children stickers, merit points, or class rewards; - each week we nominate a child from each class to be 'in the Golden Book'; - each 'in the Golden Book' receives a certificate in the school Friday celebration assembly: - some class teachers distribute merits or class rewards to children either for consistent good work or behaviour, or to acknowledge outstanding effort or acts of kindness in school.
+- ♣ Staff congratulate children - Staff give children stickers, merit points, or class rewards - ♣ Each week we nominate a child from each class to be 'in the Golden Book' or receive a monthly award - ♣ Each child 'in the Golden Book' receives a certificate and pencil in the school Friday celebration assembly - Some class teachers distribute merits or class rewards to children either for consistent good work or behaviour, or to acknowledge outstanding effort or acts of kindness in school.

 The school acknowledges all the efforts and achievements of children, both in and out of school.
 Each class teacher makes time for children to present their achievements to the class.
-Significant achievements will be nominated to the Headteacher for presentation during Golden Assembly on a Friday afternoon.
+Significant achievements will be nominated to the Headteacher for presentation during Golden Assembly on a Friday.

-The school employs a number of sanctions to enforce the school rules, and to ensure a safe and positive learning environment.
+The school employs a number of sanctions and consequences to enforce the school rules, and to ensure a safe and positive learning environment.
 We employ each sanction appropriately to each individual situation.

 - We expect children to listen carefully to instructions in lessons.
 If they do not do so, we ask them either to move to a place nearer the teacher, or to sit on their own. - We expect children to try their best in all activities.
 If they do not do so, we may ask them to redo a task. - If a child is disruptive in class, the teacher reprimands him or her.
-If a child misbehaves repeatedly, we isolate the child from the rest of the class until s/he calms down, and is in a position to work sensibly again with others. - The safety of the children is paramount in all situations.
-If a child's behaviour endangers the safety of others, the class teacher stops the activity and prevents the child from taking part for the rest of that session. - If a child threatens, hurts or bullies another pupil, the class teacher records the incident and the child is punished.
-If a child repeatedly acts in a way that disrupts or upsets others, the school contacts the child's parents and seeks an appointment in order to discuss the situation, with a view to improving the behaviour of the child.
+If a child repeatedly demonstrates inappropriate behaviour, we isolate the child from the rest of the class until s/he calms down, and is in a position to work sensibly again with others. - The safety of the children is paramount in all situations.
+If a child's behaviour endangers the safety of others, the class teacher stops the activity and prevents the child from taking part for the rest of that session.
+The Class Teacher may seek to secure the support of a member of the Senior Leadership Team in this situation. - If a child threatens, hurts or intimidates another child, the class teacher records the incident and a sanction is deployed.
+If a child repeatedly acts in a way that disrupts or upsets others, the school contacts the child's parents and seeks an appointment in order to discuss the situation, with a view to working in partnership with parents to improve the behaviour of the child.

 The class teacher discusses the school rules with each class.
-In addition to the school rules, each class also has its own classroom code, which is agreed by the children and displayed on the wall of the classroom.
-In this way, every child in the school knows the standard of behaviour that we expect in our school.
-If there are incidents of anti-social behaviour, the class teacher discusses these with the whole class during 'circle time'.
+In addition to the school rules, each class also has its own classroom code, which is created by the children and teacher and displayed on the wall of the classroom.
+In this way, every child in the school knows the standard of behaviour and conduct that we expect in our school.
+If there are incidents of inappropriate behaviour, the class teacher addresses these with the whole class during 'circle time' and may also deem it necessary to meet with parents to discuss the incident.

 The school does not tolerate bullying of any kind.
 If we discover that an act of bullying or intimidation has taken place, we act immediately to stop any further occurrences of such behaviour.
-While it is very difficult to eradicate bullying, we do everything in our power to ensure that all children attend school free from fear.
+It is very important that our children come to school and feel safe and secure in their environment.
+We encourage parents and carers to speak to a staff member immediately if they have concerns so they can be addressed as quickly and sensitively as possible.